-While less customization may sound like a downside at first glance, Synology’s DSM (Disk Station Manager) software makes it much faster and easier to configure and setup.
-In our opinion, Synology manufactures the best NAS devices paired with superior software for ease of management.
+While less customization may sound like a downside at first glance, Synology’s DSM (Disk Station Manager) software makes it much faster and easier to configure and setup than a traditional Windows Server.
+Based on our experience using Synology NAS devices and competing products from for over 10 years, Synology manufactures the best NAS devices paired with superior software for ease of management.

-The advantages of using a NAS for your small business greatly outweigh the traditional servers and have proved successful in the competitive market.
-Check out some of the features and benefits of NAS devices:
+The advantages of using a NAS for your small business greatly outweigh the strengths of traditional servers.
+Check out some of our favorite features and benefits of NAS devices: